dbos-inc/dbos-demo-apps/typescript/dbos-nestjs-starter/README.md

 # Nest x DBOS

-This Sample app shows how to use DBOS workflows with a nest.js app, specifically allowing you to transform your existing Nest `Injectable` services into reliable DBOS workflows.
+This Sample app shows how to use DBOS workflows with a nest.js app, specifically allowing you to make DBOS workflows `Injectable` Nest services.

 ## Getting started
 To run this app locally, install dependencies and start your app: